huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Now, whenever you create a new entity using the template that includes this **Relationship** property, you will be presented with a multiselect list of all the existing entities in your collection which meet the criteria that you have configured (i.e. a connection to another specific template or a connection to “Any entity or document”).
 Simply select the relevant existing entity (or entities) from the list, and then its **Name** property will be displayed as part of the new entity’s metadata.
   - Note: You can also establish a basic connection on an ad hoc basis between entities by creating a Relationship directly in the Information Hub of an entity (without utilising the Relationship property).
 Learn more.

-### How to configure a Relationship property that inherits a property from another template
+### How to configure a relationship property that inherits a property from another template

 If you would like to configure a **Relationship** property that inherits a property from another template, you can follow [the previously explained process for configuring a basic Relationship property](#) with a few modified or additional steps: